cloud-barista/cb-tumblebug/docs/feature_guide/remote-command-and-file-transfer.md

 ### Handling Host Key Changes

-When a VM is recreated (terminated and created again), its SSH host key changes.
+When a Node is recreated (terminated and created again), its SSH host key changes.
 This is legitimate but will trigger a TOFU verification failure.

 **Resolution Steps:**
-1. Verify the key change is expected (VM was recreated, not compromised)
+1. Verify the key change is expected (Node was recreated, not compromised)
 2. Reset the stored host key via API
 3. Next connection will store the new key (TOFU)